How to Hire Freelance Writers that Magnify Your Inbound Marketing Results

 But there is also critical information about your business that you need to provide to the freelancer to even start.
 Here’s a list:

 - Your website.
-Have the writer poke around, point out your favorite pages (as well as any high- or under-performing pages), and have them ask questions.
+Have the writer poke around, point out their favorite pages (as well as any high- or under-performing pages), and have them ask questions.

 - Social media.
 Another great place for writers to understand the voice of your business.
 Explain which channels are most critical to your audience and why.